microsoft/jbpf/docs/emulator.md

 Think of the emulator as a standalone binary that acts like the JBPF runtime.
 You build it once for your project and then use Python scripts to simulate and test JBPF codelets.

 There are two kinds of emulator builds:
-1. **Dummy Emulator**: Basic emulator with no custom logic (good for testing the build setup).
+1. **Dummy Emulator**: Basic emulator with no custom logic, which is built by `make -j jbpf_emulator`.
 2. **Custom Emulator**: Extended with your hooks and helper functions for real test scenarios.

 ## Workflow of Emulator
 Jbpf emulator is a C++ app that starts jbpf.
+When it starts, it does the following:
+- Loads the JBPF runtime.
 - Registers custom hooks.
 - Registers custom helper functions.
-- Runs python code which users can load codelet, unload codelet, calls hooks in the similar fashion as those in JBPF C unit tests.
+- Loads user's python code.
+The python code is executed and users can load codelet, unload codelet, calls hooks, make assertions in the similar fashion as those in JBPF C tests.
-- Assertions.
+- When the python code is done, the emulator exits after cleaning up the JBPF runtime.

 ---

 ## Building the Dummy Emulator

-The dummy emulator includes no custom hooks.
+The dummy emulator (in [emulator](../src/emulator/)) includes no custom hooks.
 It's mainly used to verify that everything builds correctly.

 ### Steps